akshat1903kk/React-Minesweeper/README.md

 A beautifully designed, fully interactive Minesweeper game built with React, TypeScript, TailwindCSS, and Framer Motion.
 This project focuses on clean UI, smooth animations, and modern frontend engineering principles.

-> [!NOTE]
-> Consider adding a high-quality GIF or screenshot of the game in action here for a great first impression.

 ## ✨ Features